typeof(1:5)

 #> typeof x: double

 #> [1] 2If R provided a way to get the type without forcing, you would see "promise".
-But calling typeof(x) is itself an access of x, which forces the promise.
-By the time the result is printed, x is already "double".
+But calling typeof(x) is itself an access of x, which forces the promise, so by the time the result is printed, x is already "double".
 The promise is deliberately invisible from R’s perspective: any inspection forces evaluation, which is precisely why substitute() exists as a separate mechanism to read the expression without triggering it.
+Closures, the other major abstraction from earlier chapters, have their own three-field structure at the C level.

 A closure (CLOSXP) is a struct with three pointers: